Top 7 Linux distribution for beginners and advanced users

 Linux is traditionally associated as being an operating system for coders and programmers, but over the years there have been real attempts to make Linux more attractive to general consumers.
 This is not least due to general consumer dissatisfaction with Windows security issues or even Apple's highly-priced macOS based Systems but people now really sees the power of Linux as its open-source Project due which it is highly customizable and transparent with it a problem and a really strong community behind it

-Different Linux distros can all work with Linux software and applications, and of course, any cloud-based apps that run through a browser.
-However, Linux distros come with a variety of different ranges of bundled software.
+Different Linux distribution can all work with Linux software and applications, and of course, any cloud-based apps that run through a browser.
+However, Linux distribution comes with a variety of different ranges of bundled software.
 Some might come with a lot of basic applications already pre-installed, while others will have the barest minimum.

-Debian is one of the longest standing Linux distros, which first released back in 1996.
-Since then, it has served as the framework for many other distros — namely Ubuntu and Mint — which have subsequently gone on to inspire and inform numerous other distros, making Debian something of a “grandparent” of today’s distro development feature that most distinguishes.
+Debian is one of the longest standing Linux distribution, which first released back in 1996.
+Since then, it has served as the framework for many other distribution — namely Ubuntu and Mint — which have subsequently gone on to inspire and inform numerous other distribution, making Debian something of a “grandparent” of today’s distribution development feature that most distinguishes.
 Debian from other Linux distributions is its package management system.
 These tools give the administrator of a Debian system complete control over the packages installed on that system, including the ability to install a single package or automatically update the entire operating system.this is the reason it called a developer’s friendly operating system

 It’s highly recommended for advanced programmers and system administrators.